 The United States Department of Agriculture (USDA) requires that the public notice be sent out through the local media and allows for the State Agency (OSSE) to complete this on behalf of each participating Local Education Agency (LEA).
-To fulfill this requirement, OSSE issues a press release at the beginning of each school year that lists all SFAs participating in the NSLP, the School Breakfast Program (SBP), Afterschool Snack Program (ASP) and/or Special Milk Program (SM).
+To fulfill this requirement, OSSE issues a press release at the beginning of each school year that lists all SFAs participating in the NSLP, the Seamless Summer Option (SSO), the School Breakfast Program (SBP), Afterschool Snack Program (ASP) and/or Special Milk Program (SM).
 Therefore, SFAs are not required to issue a press release or notify the local media of their participation in these programs.
 However, there are additional requirements under public notification that the SFA must complete in order to be in compliance with federal and local regulations.
 These requirements differ for SFAs that charge for student meals (pricing) and SFAs that do not charge for student meals (non-pricing) and are detailed below.
+For fiscal year 22, if you are implementing SSO, you will follow the non-pricing requirements.